 During the study, the students have theoretical lectures, laboratory and farm practices, field visits.
 There is a quite large freedom of the students in choosing courses according to the personal interest.
 During preparation of the thesis, they learn research practice, solving problems, synthesize results, thus, a possible Ph.D. study is grounded.
 The study courses are completed by a 4 week’s farm practice period.

 The program offers courses in the topics of breeding and biotechnology, plant and soil biochemistry, crop management, economics, crop ecophysiology and additional subjects.
-The curiculum consists of lectures, laboratory and farm practices.
-Students may choose a research topic – after the first semester – connected to one of the 5 horticultural branches (fruits, vegetables, medicinal plants, ornamentals and viticulture) or their interdisciplinary aspects.
+The curriculum consists of lectures, laboratory and farm practices.
+Students may choose a research topic – after the first semester – connected to one of the 5 horticultural branches (fruits, vegetables, medicinal plants, ornamentals, and viticulture) or their interdisciplinary aspects.
 The thesis is based on individual research work and should be defended at the end of the 4th semester.

 Requirements for entering the program

 For foreign citizens:

 - academic BSc/MSc or equivalent degree in agricultural/life or related sciences;

 - English language (reading, writing, speaking, listening) knowledge.

 Candidates are expected to have basic science knowledge (demonstrated in the transcript) in life sciences, natural resources, agriculture, economics.
 Based on the credits of the applicants obtained in former graduation, additional maximum 24 credits from missing disciplines may be required during the study.

 Also eligible are applicants who will have completed a suitable degree by 31 July 2013, so that by the time of their enrollment they can present their diploma.